VisualFP/docs/SA/design_concept/content/introduction/tool_research/agda.typ

 ) <agda_context_window>

 The Agda language server is also able to provide automatic case-splitting for pattern matching.
-During this process, the checker will determine which cases are possible, and present only those to the user.
-Thus, the user is not only freed from having to remember and type out all cases, but also from having to determine which cases are possible at all.
+During this process, the checker will determine the possible cases and present only those to the user.
+Thus, the user is freed from remembering and typing all cases and determining which cases are possible.

-Additionally, the langage-server offers to normalize or deduce any given expression, inside the context of the currently loaded code.
-The checker is also utilized for syntax highlighting, providing the user with semantical value in form of coloring.
+Additionally, the language-server offers to normalize or deduce any given expression inside the context of the currently loaded code.
+The checker is also utilized for syntax highlighting, providing the user with semantical value in the form of coloring.